Doug Ross: Character biography

 Doug Ross was raised by his mother, Sarah, after his father, Ray, abandoned their family.
 In Season 1, Ross revealed to a patient that he had a son, and he tells nurse Wendy Goldman that he doesn't know his son's name as he's never seen him.
 Not much else is known about Doug's past.

 Doug's estranged son was a large part of the reason that he became a pediatrician.
 In 2019, ER executive producer John Wells shared, "Part of the reason why he wanted to become a pediatrician and be around children and care for children is because of his guilt that he wasn't the person he wanted to be when he had a child as a young man.
-That was always meant to be part of who was, but we didn't want to turn it into a Hallmark movie."
+That was always meant to be part of who he was, but we didn't want to turn it into a Hallmark movie."

 Despite his jumbled personal life, Ross is shown to be a dedicated ER pediatrician, no matter the rules or the consequences.
 In Season 2, Doug rescued a boy trapped in a flooding storm drain during a rainstorm.
 His heroic efforts were broadcast live on a local news station, making him a media star.
 This event helped him earn back his job at County General, because his supervisor in pediatrics originally wasn't going to renew his fellowship due to his repeated disrespect for authority.

 During Season 2, Doug's father tries to reconcile with Doug, who has difficulty reconnecting with the man who abandoned him and his mother.
 Ray owns a ritzy hotel in Chicago, and Doug lets his guard down a little, but is disappointed when his father offers to take him to a Chicago Bulls game and then stands him up.
 Ross later reveals that he and his mother were abused by his father.
 Doug later has an affair with Ray's girlfriend, a woman from whom Ray stole money, but ends the relationship when it becomes clear that she has many problems.

 Initially, Ross is portrayed as a womanizer who dates and leaves many women throughout the course of his time on the show.
 At one point, he has a one-night-stand with Harper Tracy, a medical student who had been tentatively pursued by Dr. John Carter; this leads to a rift between Ross and Carter for a time.
 His womanizing days abruptly end after an epileptic woman he picks up in a bar has a seizure while he drives her home and eventually dies in the ER.
 Ross learns her name only after her death, which prompts him to stop sleeping around and make an effort to get back together with Carol Hathaway, the head nurse of the ER at County General.